 Tip 5: Do Not Forget To Insulate The Pipes

 Ok, so this is one boiler maintenance tip you can do by yourself.
 Go to the market, get some good-quality pipe insulation from a plumbing contractor and install it on your own by watching any tutorial.
-It wouldn’t be a burden on your pocket as well.
+It wouldn’t be a burden on your pocket as well and increase the boiler's average life cycle.

 Before You Leave...

-So by now, you would know that an average boiler lasts around 13 to 15 years.
-However, proper care, attention, and maintenance can easily increase your boiler’s efficiency by another 10 years, which is a win-win situation for all.
+So by now, you would know that an average boiler lasts around 10 to 15 years.
+However, proper care, attention, and maintenance can easily increase your boiler’s efficiency and life expectancy by another 10 years, which is a win-win situation for all.

 If you implement the maintenance tips discussed above on your central heating system and the boiler itself, not only your boiler will work efficiently but the overall age of your pipes would increase as well.